The Pakistani passport is a small green book that carries a significant meaning. It is a way to travel, connect with the world, and prove who you are.

 Conclusion

-The 2025 PK passport is a mixed bag of realities.
+The 2025 PK passport presents a variety of challenges.
 However, in comparison to other nations, Pakistan’s passport ranking in 2025 is still poor.

 Most locations still require visas, and if you are on a limited budget, the cost of a Pakistani passport may seem excessive.